wrahool/wrahool.github.io/_posts/phd-acknowledgements.md

 This legend, while illustrating how bad people generally are at understanding exponential growth, is of particular relevance to the task I have at hand - that of writing the acknowledgements section of my dissertation.
 I am the ancient Indian king, blissfully unaware of his own naiveté, all the while expecting a problem to be tractable, when it actually isn't.
 In other words, acknowledging *everyone* who made this dissertation possible is a futile exercise.
 I recognize the hidden, often random ways in which people succeed, and if my getting a Ph.D. is any measure of personal success, I owe it to the countably immeasurable number of people who have touched my life for the better, and who deserve my deepest gratitude for where I am today.
 I am indeed sorry that I cannot name every single one of you individually.

 Back in the fall of 2014, I was wholly confused about my life ahead.
-I was employed as a data scientist at a startup in hometown.
-I was very comfortable - had a salary,  knew I wanted to do research in some capacity, and that a Ph.D. program is what I should be aiming for.
+Yes, I was working at a tech startup in my hometown - so I had a monthly salary, and stayed at home I wanted to do research in some capacity, and that a Ph.D. program is what I should be aiming for.
 When I sent out a hundred emails to a number of professors in the fall of 2014, craving for a slice of their attention, little did I expect anything to really materialize.
 But I did not really expect a certain Prof. González-Bailón